 Required Temperature Check and Health Screening

-At our office, all passengers and staff will undergo a temperature check and health screening before being allowed in the office.
-For the safety of our guests and staff, any guest experiencing a temperature of 100.4 degrees and higher and/or experiencing symptoms will not be allowed to visit us at this time and will either be refunded or able to reschedule for a later date.
+All staff are vaccinated or complete weekly COVID-19 tests and will undergo a health screening before being allowed in the office.
+For the safety of our guests and staff, any staff member experiencing a temperature of 100.4 degrees and higher and/or experiencing symptoms will need clearance from a medical professional before returning to work.

 Safety is always our top priority.
 We have revised our onboard service with added deep and regular cleaning on our vessels to exceed CDC guidelines, including physical cleaning with EPA-approved disinfectant.
 Additional hand sanitizer stations are available throughout our office and the vessels for your safety.